Biel/Bienne

+Biel/Bienne (official bilingual wording; Biel [biːl]; Bienne [bjɛn]) is a bilingual city in the canton of Bern in Switzerland.
+With over 55,000 residents, it is the country's tenth-largest city by population.
+The Biel urban area has a population of around 100,000 inhabitants.
+Biel/Bienne is the capital of the Biel/Bienne administrative district.
+The city has been an industrial and watchmaking heart of Switzerland since the 19th century.
+With world-famous watch brands such as Rolex, Omega and Swatch based in Biel/Bienne, the city is one of the main centres of the Swiss watch industry and is also referred to as the "world capital of watchmaking".

 Biel/Bienne lies on the language boundary between the French-speaking and German-speaking parts of Switzerland, and is bilingual throughout.
-Biel is the German name for the town; Bienne its French counterpart.
-The town is often referred to in both languages simultaneously.
+Biel is the German name for the city whereas Bienne is its French counterpart.
+The city is often referred to in both languages simultaneously.
 Since 1 January 2005, the official name has been "Biel/Bienne".
-Until then, the town was officially named Biel.
+Until then, the town was officially named Biel or Bienne.

-The town lies at the foot of the first mountain range of the Jura Mountains area, guarding the only practical connection to Jura, on the northeastern shores of Lake Biel (Bielersee, Lac de Bienne), sharing the eastern tip of the lake with its sister town, Nidau.
-The towns Neuchâtel, Solothurn, and Bern (the capital of Switzerland) lie southwest, northeast and southeast of Biel/Bienne.
+The city lies at the foot of the first mountain range of the Jura Mountains area, guarding the only practical connection to Jura, on the northeastern shores of Lake Biel (Bielersee, Lac de Bienne), sharing the eastern tip of the lake with its sister town, Nidau.
+The cities of Neuchâtel, Solothurn, and Bern (the capital of Switzerland) lie southwest, northeast and southeast of Biel/Bienne.
 They all can be reached within about 30 minutes by train or car.

-In 2012, Biel/Bienne had about 55,000 inhabitants, and together with the surrounding district almost 106,000.
-The town has been an industrial and watchmaking heart of Switzerland since the 19th century.
+The cities of Zurich, Basel and Lausanne can each be reached in about one hour by car or train.